DSCN0167.jpg

 Unblocked Path at Chelsham Court Farm

 page 48.
 Several smart new houses have been built on the land previously occupied by a stable block and other scruffy farm buildings.
 We visited in May 2025 and discovered that the path through the farm yard is now open.
 The following are temporary directions until the building work is finished and a settled path is established.
 From the Washpond Lane end there is a narrow path with temporary fencing blocking access to the unfinished houses.
-Following this leads you to a wonky stile which takes you into a field with enclosures for hens and free-roaming geese that were not pleased to see us.
+Following this leads you to a wonky stile which takes you into a field with free-range geese that were not pleased to see us and enclosures for some hens.
 The area to the right is full of broken down vehicles and other detritus.
 Keep ahead across more stiles to find your way through the trees and bushes into the next field.
 Now continue to follow the directions in the guidebook.
-We have only just discovered that this section, including the route to St Leonard’s Church, is part of the Boarder Path.
-The map that we used to plan the route of the GMT was published in 2005 and the Boarder Path was not marked then.
+We have only just discovered that this section, including the route to St Leonard’s Church, is part of the Border Path.
+The map that we used to plan the route of the GMT was published in 2005 and the Border Path was not marked then.

 Collect another Meridian Marker by following this detour brought to our attention by the Ravensbourne Residents Association.